ksator/arista_eos_streaming_telemetry_with_telegraf/README.md

 `provider eos-native` is required to serve gNMI subscription requests to EOS native paths.
 So, using the above configuration, a gNMI client can subscribes to both OpenConfig and native paths.

-Note: To subscribe to both OpenConfig and native paths, the gNMI client must send 2 differents requests.

-# Telegraf configuration file
+# Configure Telegraf

 We will use the Telegraf configuration file [telegraf.conf](telegraf.conf).
 It uses:
  - a gNMI input plugin configured to subscribe to OpenConfig and native paths
  - the influxdb output plugin

-So the devices will stream OpenConfig and EOS native data to Telegraf and Telegraf will store the data to Influxdb.
+So the devices will stream OpenConfig and EOS native data to Telegraf.
+And Telegraf will store the data to Influxdb.

+Note: To subscribe to both OpenConfig and native paths, the gNMI client must send 2 differents subscription requests.
+So, in this demo, the gNMI input plugin is configured with 2 differents subscription requests: one to subscribe to a set of OpenConfig paths and another one to subscribe to a set of native paths.

-# Install docker
+# Install Docker

 ```
 docker -v
 Docker version 19.03.8, build afacb8b
 ```

-# Pull the docker images
+# Pull the Docker images

 ```
 docker pull telegraf:1.14.3